About Crittenden County

 - The marriage license fee in Crittenden County is typically around $60.00, with a discount available for couples who complete premarital counseling.

-- Online ordering of Arkansas vital records is available through VitalChek at arkansas.gov/health/vital-records, though additional processing fees apply for this convenience service.
+- Online ordering of Arkansas vital records is available through VitalChek at arkansas.gov/health/vital records, though additional processing fees apply for this convenience service.

-Under Arkansas Code Annotated § 20-18-301 et seq., vital records are protected but available to eligible applicants including the person named on the record, immediate family members, legal representatives, and persons with a direct and tangible interest.
+Under Arkansas Code Annotated § 20-18-301 et seq, vital records are protected but available to eligible applicants including the person named on the record, immediate family members, legal representatives, and persons with a direct and tangible interest.
 Applicants must provide valid government-issued photo identification and documentation of their relationship to the person named on the record.

 Business & Licensing

 Business and licensing records in Crittenden County, Arkansas, are maintained by multiple agencies depending on the type of business activity.
-The Crittenden County Clerk's office processes fictitious name registrations (DBA - Doing Business As) for businesses operating under names different from the legal owner's name.
+Crittenden County Clerk's office processes fictitious name registrations (DBA - Doing Business As) for businesses operating under names different from the legal owner's name.
 These filings are public records and can be searched at the County Clerk's office at 100 Court Street in Marion.
 The filing fee for a DBA registration is typically around $25.00 and must be renewed periodically.

 - This free online search tool allows users to look up active and inactive businesses, view registered agents, check name availability, and access formation documents.

-For comprehensive business entity searches, including corporations, limited liability companies (LLCs), partnerships, and nonprofit organizations, the Arkansas Secretary of State maintains the official business entity database accessible at sos.arkansas.gov/business-commercial-services.
-The Secretary of State's Business and Commercial Services Division is located at 1401 West Capitol Avenue, Suite 250, in Little Rock and can be reached at (888) 233-0325.
+For full business entity searches, including corporations, limited liability companies (LLCs), partnerships, and nonprofit organizations, the Arkansas Secretary of State maintains the official business entity database accessible at sos.arkansas.gov/business-commercial-services.
+The Secretary of State's Business and Commercial Services Division is located at 1401 West Capitol Avenue, Suite 250, in Little Rock and can be contacted through the office’s website.
 Sales tax permits are issued by the Arkansas Department of Finance and Administration and are required for businesses selling tangible goods or certain services.
+Professional licenses for occupations such as contractors, cosmetologists, real estate agents, and healthcare providers are issued by respective state licensing boards rather than county offices.

-The West Memphis Chamber of Commerce, located at 108 West Broadway in West Memphis, serves as a resource for business information, economic development opportunities, and networking, though it does not maintain official licensing records.
+Building permits and zoning approvals in unincorporated Crittenden County are handled by Crittenden County Building Inspector's Office, while municipalities maintain their own permitting offices.
+West Memphis has a separate Building Codes Department that issues commercial and residential building permits.
+The West Memphis Chamber of Commerce, located at 108 West Broadway in West Memphis, is a resource for business information, economic development opportunities, and networking, though it does not maintain official licensing records.

 Elections & Voter Records